Chart Color Schemes

 The level of general health in Malua Bay is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Malua Bay shows better-than-average health outcomes, as evaluated by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Malua Bay exhibits superior health outcomes, as evaluated by AreaSearch through mortality rates and chronic condition prevalence.

-The prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.
-Approximately 51% (~1,111 people) of the total population has private health cover, which is relatively low.
-The most prevalent medical conditions are arthritis (affecting 12.3% of residents) and mental health issues (9.1%).
-Sixty-one point two percent of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents have a higher-than-average prevalence of chronic health conditions.
-The area has 29.8% (650 people) of residents aged 65 and over, which is higher than the 23.4% in Rest of NSW but ranks lower nationally compared to the broader population.
+The prevalence of common health conditions among its general population is low but exceeds the national average for older, at-risk cohorts.
+Approximately 51% (~1,111 people) have private health cover, a figure relatively low compared to other areas.
+The most prevalent medical conditions are arthritis (impacting 12.3%) and mental health issues (9.1%).
+Notably, 61.2% of residents claim to be completely free from medical ailments, slightly lower than the Regional NSW average of 63.3%.
+Working-age residents display a higher prevalence of chronic health conditions compared to regional averages.
+The area has a larger proportion of seniors aged 65 and over (29.5%, or 643 people), exceeding Regional NSW's 23.4% but ranking lower nationally than the broader population.

 Frequently Asked Questions - Health